by Todd Walker

 You’ve heard the phrase “beggars can’t be choosers”, right?
 When your survival is on the line, don’t be ungrateful when a gift comes along.
 Survival gifts come in all sizes but it’s the small stuff that’s more likely to get you out alive.

-Being mindful of the useful mnemonic, Survival Rules of 3, you’ve taken care of shelter and water but your situation may place you weeks from civilization.
-As a refresher, you may die if you go…
+You’re probably familiar with the mnemonic, Survival Rules of 3.
+You’ve taken care of shelter and water but your situation may require a longer stay in the wilderness.

 - 3 minutes without air (asphyxiation)